A hip flask is a container for liquor like a Molotov cocktail is a bottle for gasoline.

 “Wholesale and retail dealers in silverware say that one bright spot in their business,” reported the Washington Herald in 1922, “has been the demand for silver hip flasks.
 Hundreds of thousands have been bought for Christmas presents.”

 Once production had cranked up enough to meet demand and create a sense of competition, the flask’s DNA underwent major shifts.
-Just as the medicinal and martial fields tend to make rapid gains during wartime, hip flask design made leaps and bounds after the government declared war on alcohol.
+Just as the medical and martial fields tend to make rapid gains during wartime, hip flask design made leaps and bounds after the government declared war on alcohol.

 Are You Changing a Tire or Throwing a Party?